tw1zr99/efym.net/content/posts/stateless-authelia-in-kubernetes/index.md

 ## Conclusion

 In this article I explained how I deployed Authelia in a stateless manner on Kubernetes using an init container that renders its configuration from a template stored in a ConfigMap.
-All sensitive values are managed securely with SealedSecrets.
-Then, I showed how to configure Hoarder to use OIDC for authentication by setting the required environment variables (such as OAUTH_WELLKNOWN_URL, OAUTH_CLIENT_ID, and OAUTH_CLIENT_SECRET).
+All sensitive values are managed securely with sops+age.
+Then, I showed how to configure Karakeep to use OIDC for authentication by setting the required environment variables (such as OAUTH_WELLKNOWN_URL, OAUTH_CLIENT_ID, and OAUTH_CLIENT_SECRET).

 Authelia can be used through a middleware to protect services or pages which do not rely on their own native authentication, or alternatively used as an OIDC provider to manage SSO if such implementation is supported by the target application.

-This setup allowed me to bootstrap a production-ready environment without needing pre-provisioned persistent storage for Authelia's configuration while keeping secrets secure and integrating with Hoarder via OIDC.
+This setup allowed me to bootstrap a production-ready environment without needing pre-provisioned persistent storage for Authelia's configuration while keeping secrets secure and integrating with Karakeep via OIDC.